tanya-jp/tanya-jp.github.io/_teaching/2020-Fall-C-CS.md

 ## Responsibilities:
 - Preparing Homeworks and Grading Them ([Link to GitHub](https://github.com/tanya-jp/assignments-solutions))
-- Helping Students with Thier Assignments
+- Helping Students with Their Assignments
 - Mentoring Students in the Lab